Building the UI

 After you come up with a suitable structure for your app, it's time to start thinking about how you want the content on your screen to appear.
-For inspiration, the UI Guidelines for Screen views has some good suggestions for how to present your content.
+For inspiration, the UI Guidelines for Screen views have some good suggestions for how to present your content.

 Cascades comes with a wide selection of core controls, each of which has a specific purpose.
 To provide your users with a consistent and familiar experience, you should make sure you're using the right control for the job.
 Here are some of the common controls that Cascades features, and you can find a complete list in Controls and visual components.

 When it comes to displaying large amounts of data, the ListView is the way to go.
 Whether it's text, images, or other controls, the ListView provides a ton of different options for presenting your stuff.